mzabani/codd/README.md

 This method will install an executable named `codd` and make it available in your PATH just like installing from a package manager would.
 It is a bit more cumbersome to install than with docker but easier to use once installed.

 1. Install Nix if you don't have it yet by using your package manager or following instructions from https://nixos.org/download.html.
-2. Run `sh <(curl -L https://raw.githubusercontent.com/mzabani/codd/master/nix/install-codd.sh)` to install _codd_.
+2. Run `sh <(curl -L https://raw.githubusercontent.com/mzabani/codd/master/nix/install-codd.sh)` to install codd.
 If things are compiling and taking too long, you may want to check if you're a privileged Nix user (otherwise it means our Nix cache is not being used).
 After installed, just run `codd --help` to invoke it for the first time.
 To uninstall it, run `nix-env --uninstall codd`.

 ### 3. Docker

-You can find up-to-date images of _codd_ in DockerHub.
-To run _codd_ through docker just run `docker run --rm mzabani/codd --help`.
+You can find up-to-date images of codd in DockerHub.
+To run codd through docker just run `docker run --rm mzabani/codd --help`.
-Invoking _codd_ this way will often require mounting volumes, specifying UIDs and thus is more bureaucratic than other installation methods.
+Invoking codd this way will often require mounting volumes, specifying UIDs and thus is more bureaucratic than other installation methods.

 ## Get codd up and running in 15 minutes

-Here's a super quick way to get a taste of _codd_ if you have postgres running.
+Here's a super quick way to get a taste of codd if you have postgres running.
 Let's first define three required environment variables:

 ````shell
 $ # codd understands URI or keyword value pairs, e.g. dbname=codd_experiments user=postgres host=localhost